joemoose/psiops/docs/combat.md

 !!! example

 	An operator crouches behind a 55-gallon drum.
 The cover is rated hard, granting *advantage* on defense rolls and reducing damage by 1 point.
 The operator wears tier-3 ballistic body armor (3 armor rating) and a helmet (+1 armor), resulting in a damage reduction of *3* rather than 4 because the helmet’s +1 bonus to the armor rating exceeds the personal protective system’s 3-point damage-reduction maximum.
 If hit by hostile fire, the total damage reduction would be 3 (armor) + 1 (hard cover) = 4 points.

 	Continuing the example, assume the operator is attacked with a flamethrower.
 Ballistic body armor and helmets do not reduce this type of damage, but hard cover still does.
 The total damage reduction would be 1 point.

 ## Suppressing Fire

 When you attack an enemy with a ranged weapon, you can instead lay down *suppressing fire*.
 This consumes **1 ammo**, deals no damage, and forces the target to dive for cover and remain pinned down until their next combat round.

+Suppressing fire affects all enemies in the targeted zone.
+You can’t suppress targets in the **same** zone as you.
+See [Zones](zones.md).

 If a suppressed enemy takes any action that makes them visible to you, you can make an immediate **free attack** with *advantage* that interrupts their turn.
 This free attack’s damage isn’t reduced by cover.
-Unless opponents are fanatical or mindless, suppressed targets will generally stay pinned down behind cover.
+Unless opponents are fanatical or mindless, suppressed targets will generally remain pinned down behind cover.

 ## Neural Weapons